Before you consider switching to a streaming platform, there are some things you’ll need:

 Amazon Prime makes online shopping a breeze, but it also comes with Prime Video, Amazon’s streaming service.
 Much like Netflix and Hulu, Prime Video is a mix of classic shows and movies as well as Amazon’s original content.
 It’s a convenient way to get into streaming if you’re familiar with Amazon’s platform.
 You can also rent movies and shows that aren’t included with your Prime Video subscription, a feature Netflix and Hulu don’t have.

 Fans of Disney, Marvel, Star Wars, Pixar and National Geographic finally have a place to stream all their content.
-With films that go back to the start of the Disney animation era (“Bambi,” “Snow White”), classic musicals (“The Sound of Music,” “Mary Poppins”) and the latest cartoons and superhero flicks, Disney+ is perfect for multigenerational households.
+With films that go back to the start of the Disney animation era (“Bambi,” “Snow White”), classic musicals (“The Sound of Music,” “Mary Poppins”) and the latest cartoons and superhero flicks, Disney+ is perfect for multigenerational households, or just to have in your back pocket for extended grandkid visits.
 Plus, it boasts an ad-free experience that allows for streaming across four devices at once.

 Apple TV+ only streams original content, so if you’re ready to tune into something new, this might be the place to start.
 Content ranges from acclaimed documentaries to dramas with star-studded casts.
 You can subscribe to the platform with or without an Apple TV as long as you have a supported device.